Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

     }
 ```

 And then make sure you put extra StateEvents for your HMD on the queue right in time before rendering.
-Also, if your HMD is a combination of non-tracking and tracking controls, you can update just the tracking, if you want to, by sending a DeltaEvent instead of a full StateEvent.
+Also, if your HMD is a combination of non-tracking and tracking controls, you can update just the tracking, if you want to, by sending a delta event instead of a full state event.

 [//]: # (TODO: What is the "right queue"?)